Mesothelioma and Lung Cancer

 Doctors use similar diagnostic tools to diagnose these cancers.
 X-rays, other imaging scans, bronchoscopy or a biopsy are used to diagnose and differentiate pleural mesothelioma from lung cancer.

 X-rays and various imaging scans (such as CT or PET scans) help doctors to identify suspicious masses near the lungs.
-A bronchoscopy involves the insertion of a tube down the throat into the large airways to check for abnormal growth.
+A bronchoscopy involves the insertion of a tube down the throat into the large airways to check for abnormal growth, and it is commonly used in the diagnosis of lung cancer.
 A biopsy involves the collection of a tissue sample with a long needle or a minor surgery.
 Biopsy collection techniques can vary depending upon which cancer is suspected.

 Treatment Plans Differ